- Grain Spawn FAQ

 Grain Spawn FAQ

-Is grain spawn the same as an all-in-one grow kit?
+Is grain spawn the same as a mushroom grow kit?

 How do I use grain spawn?